KevJimenez/HomelabProject-v.1/README.md

 - Roadmap: Outline future development plans and features.
 - Changelog: Document version history and updates.

-### Example README Template

-Here's a simplified example of what a HomeLab project README might look like in Markdown:

 ```markdown
 # HomeLab Project: Smart Home Automation